milessabin/macro-compat/README.md

 This is a proof concept, extracted out of the [export-hook][export-hook] project and massaged into a more or less usable form in free moments snatched during ICFP 2015.
-As such it's adequate for a single branch build of export-hook, but will need additions to the forward-port component to be more widely applicable.
+As such it's adequate for a single branch build of export-hook, but will need additions to the backport component to be more widely applicable.
 I hope to have this expanded to cover all the macro API usage in shapeless in the near future and I would be delighted if other projects picked it up and extended it to cover their needs as well.